rybakj/page_networks/README.md

 Overall this corresponds to Node2vec (Grover et al, 2016).

-The second-order random walks modify the way in which context is sampled.
-By selecting hyperparameters, second-order random walks can focus on exploring starting node's neighbours (graph "breadth") or wander far from the starting node (exploring the network "depth"), and to interpolate between these two approaches.
+The second-order random walks modify the way in which node context is sampled.
+By varying the choice of hyperparameters, second-order random walks can focus on exploring starting node's neighbours (graph "breadth") or wander far from the starting node (exploring the network "depth"), and to interpolate between these two approaches.

 <img src=https://user-images.githubusercontent.com/71390120/184365359-5858f189-d939-458c-a1c3-b79f88e37bd3.png width=40% height=40%>

 In the first step, we only modify random walks and leave the original PFPF ranking method intact.
-In the second step we implement the full Node2vec procedure, that is second-rder random walks together with new node embeddings and a new ranking metric.
+In the second step we run the full Node2vec procedure, that is the second-order random walks together with new node embeddings and a new ranking metric.

-In order to compare the three methods (original, 2nd order RWs + PFPF metric, and Node2vec) we run the original rnaking procedure (with a random seed) and manually label top 100 pages as either relevant or irrelevant to a user journey.
+In order to compare the three methods (original, 2nd order RWs + PFPF metric, and Node2vec) we run the original ranking procedure (with a random seed) and manually label top 100 pages as either relevant or irrelevant to a user journey.

 We evaluate the three methods using the following score (*higher score = better*)